Anish-Gholap/XRPApp/README.md

 To address these structural issues that perpetuate inequitable financial dependence, our dApp leverages the XRP Ledger to empower low-wage migrant workers in Southeast Asia with a platform for:

+- **Trackable and Immutable loan history**: On successful posting of a loan request, an nft of the loan listing will be created where only the lender can burn the nft after fulfillment.
 - **Transparent Remittances**: Send XRP cross-border at minimal cost and high speed.
 - **P2P Microloans**: Offer collateralized or uncollateralized loans directly on XRPL.
 - **On-Chain Credit Scoring**: Evaluate creditworthiness using immutable remittance history.

 ---